thegooddocsproject/chronologue/README.md

 ### How Can I Use Chronologue?

-Please, use Chronologue for entertainment purposes only!

-Actually, you are free to link to, reproduce, or repurpose this text, within the bounds of our [license](/LICENSE).
+Chronologue is primarily an educational resource.
+You are free to link to, reproduce, or repurpose this text, within the bounds of our [license](/LICENSE).

 We hope you find Chronologue useful as a way to explore technical writing and open source project documentation using templates.

 ### How Can I Contribute to Chronologue?

+👋 Say hi in our [slack channel](https://thegooddocs.slack.com/archives/C016L3962CU).

+📆 Attend a Chronologue meeting.
+See the [calendar](https://thegooddocsproject.dev/community/#calendar) for meeting details.

+📄 Check oout what we did so far in our [meeting notes](https://docs.google.com/document/d/1Pr8ncPr2qAnwE4umr4lFVRiUhBGM1n8wESKgrz2YEoo/edit?usp=sharing)

 ### Where is the Chronologue README?